brendanmarko/Android/README.md

 # AndroidGame
-This project is going to be the development of a simple Android Game which will be worked on and improved over time.
-I have had an idea for a game since last year and I am finally acting upon developing it!
+This project is going to serve as the first  stepping stone in game development.
+Through the use of good design practices and some original ideas I am going to implement a game on the Android gaming platform.

+# Goal
+To Design a game similiar to Space Invaders but with some fancy mechanical additions and clever AI to present a formidable challenge on the classic game.

+# Roadmap
+Display GameView within Fragment
+Dynamically use Fragments to display levels, controller, end level screen, menu etc...
+More to come...